Circles in the spectrum and the geometry of orbits: a numerical ranges approach: Introduction

-We stress that while our results mentioned above can formally be considered as generalizations of a previous work, they are of a different nature since we are dealing with subspaces rather than elements of the Hilbert space here, and the generality of our setting necessitates the use of new ideas.
+We stress that while our results mentioned above can formally be considered as generalizations of a previous work, they are of a different nature since we are dealing with subspaces rather than elements of a Hilbert space, and the generality of our setting necessitates the use of new ideas.

-We remark finally that there are standard and related notions of wandering subspaces (and vectors) of $T \in B(H)$ , that is subspaces $L$ (or merely vectors) of $H$ such that their orbits $T^n(L), n \in \mathbb N,$ under $T$ consist of mutually orthogonal elements.
-However, they seem to be too strong for any characterization in mere spectral terms.
-For a characterization of wandering vectors of unitary operators one may consult e.g. \cite{Wermer} and \cite{Goodman}.
-Wandering subspaces and related concepts are discussed in e.g. \cite{Larsen} where more references can be found.